BrianSohn/Statistical-Methods-for-Analytics/README.md

 # Statistical-Methods-for-Analytics
-Assignments for IEOR 4530 Statistical Methods for Analytics course.
+Assignments for Columbia University's IEOR 4530 Statistical Methods for Analytics course.
 Written in Python.